Formal Security Analysis of the AMD SEV-SNP Software Interface: Conclusion

 \section{Conclusion}

-AMD SEV-SNP is the latest in a line of AMD hardware-based TEE technologies, which is intended to improve on the previous SEV and SEV-ES designs by providing stronger protection of virtual machines from malicious hypervisors.

 In this paper, we developed the first, comprehensive formal model of the AMD SEV-SNP software interface.
 The model covers the guest launch, remote attestation, key derivation, page swap and live migration features.

-With the help of \tamarin{}, we produced automated formal proofs for the most important secrecy, authenticity, attestation, and freshness properties, including the proof of correct stream cipher usage.
+We produced automated formal proofs for the most important secrecy, authenticity, attestation, and freshness properties, including the proof of correct stream cipher usage.

-Additionally, we identified weaknesses in the design that enable platform confusion attacks.
-We have shown that some of these attacks are a direct consequence of the platform-agnostic nature of guest messages, and that they violate desirable authentication and attestation properties, including attestation report integrity.

-Moreover, we discovered that platform confusion attacks are possible even if guest messages can not be received on a different platform; a guest might be run on a machine with unpatched firmware, and occasionally be migrated to a secure platform just to request and send a misleading attestation report.

-We discussed the practical security implications if such back-and-forth guest migrations go undetected; a malicious cloud provider could trick a third party into mistakenly believing that a guest is executing in a secure environment.
-We suggested a way to enable third parties to monitor such unwanted behavior through slightly augmented attestation reports.
+While most of the relevant security properties were successfully verified, our analysis shows that several authentication and attestation properties do not hold when SNP-protected guests are launched with migration-enabled policies due to a lack of platform binding in guest messages.
+Despite identifying these formal attacks, there is still work to be done; most pressing are a practical confirmation of the attacks, establishing the severity of their consequences and, if there are any, designing and implementing mitigations that preserve seamless migration.